 About The Company

-WOOD POLICY: Importantly, TRT is committed to using only local hardwoods harvested by me when a tree is damaged or otherwise must be taken down for good reason.
-My small stock of exotic wood, acquired prior to this company policy, will be "used up" for various pieces until exhausted.
+Importantly, I am committed to using only local wood harvested responsibly by me when a tree is damaged or otherwise must be taken down for good reason.
+I do NOT cut down trees to acquire turning stock.
+My small stock of exotic wood species, acquired prior to this company policy, will be "used up" for various pieces until exhausted.

 About The Website